chelmi98/Perlin-Map-Generator/README.md

 Perlin Map Generator
 ==
 This program is designed to randomly generate maps using Perlin noise.
-It creates a heightmap, then uses a series of thresholds to designate areas.
+It creates a height map, then uses a series of thresholds to designate areas.
 It then saves it as an image file in the current directory.

 Usage
 -----